 Keep these five areas (communication, no leftovers, defining roles, words, intimacy) at the forefront of your mind so that you can continue creating a spark in your relationship that will stand up to the tests and obstacles business ownership brings us.

-Consider joining us this November in sunny Saint Petersburg, Florida.
+Consider joining us in sunny Saint Petersburg, Florida.

 We have created an intimate, luxury experience designed to get couples who own a child care business time away from the daily grind.

 Strategy sessions by the water